TomDev210/data-analytics/README.md

 - Become strong in data visualization & storytelling
 - Build analytics dashboards used in real business cases
 - Gain hands-on experience in cleaning, modeling, and presenting data
-- Create a professional portfolio for placements & interviews